(For developmental or congenital cataracts, see Congenital Cataract.)

 A plastic or silicone lens is almost always implanted intraocularly to replace the optical focusing power of the removed crystalline lens.
 The lens implant is usually placed on or within the lens capsule (posterior chamber lens).
 The lens can also be placed in front of the iris (anterior chamber lens) or attached to the iris and within the pupil (iris plane lens).
 Iris plane lenses are rarely used in the US because many designs led to a high frequency of postoperative complications.
 Multifocal intraocular lenses are newer and have different focusing zones that may reduce dependence on glasses after surgery.
 Patients occasionally experience glare with these lenses, especially under low-light conditions, and also have problems with reduced contrast sensitivity.

-In most cases, a tapering schedule of topical antibiotics (eg, moxifloxacin 0.5% 1 drop qid) and topical corticosteroids (eg, prednisolone acetate 1% 1 drop qid) is used for up to 4 wk postsurgery.
+In most cases, a tapering schedule of topical antibiotics and topical corticosteroids (eg, prednisolone acetate 1% 1 drop qid) is used for up to 4 wk postsurgery.
+Antibiotics can also be injected into the eye (intracameral) at the conclusion of cataract surgery, with a reduced need for topical eyedrops postoperatively.
+Several large, controlled studies show that intracameral antibiotics decrease postoperative endophthalmitis (1,2).
 Patients often wear an eye shield while sleeping and should avoid the Valsalva maneuver, heavy lifting, excessive forward bending, and eye rubbing for several weeks.

 Major complications of cataract surgery are rare.
 Complications include the following: